open-mmlab/mmdetection/docs/tutorials/customize_dataset.md

 **Note:**

 1. The option `separate_eval=False` assumes the datasets use `self.data_infos` during evaluation.
 Therefore, COCO datasets do not support this behavior since COCO datasets do not fully rely on `self.data_infos` for evaluation.
-Combining different types of ofdatasets and evaluating them as a whole is not tested thus is not suggested.
+Combining different types of datasets and evaluating them as a whole is not tested thus is not suggested.
 2. Evaluating `ClassBalancedDataset` and `RepeatDataset` is not supported thus evaluating concatenated datasets of these types is also not supported.

 A more complex example that repeats `Dataset_A` and `Dataset_B` by N and M times, respectively, and then concatenates the repeated datasets is as the following.